 Soils for Life believes that we can heal our degraded landscape and address related global challenges through adopting regenerative landscape management practices which focus on the integrated management of soil, water and vegetation.
 We are striving for a comprehensive coordinated approach focused on encouraging our farmers and land managers to adopt these practices.

 Australia can play a leading role in showing the world what can be done.
 But we need a comprehensive, coordinated strategy to improve land management practices.
-The appointment of ex-Governor General Major General The Honourable Michael Jeffery (Retd.) to the role of Australia's first Advocate for Soil Health is a great step in achieving this.
+The appointment of our Chairman and ex-Governor General Major General The Honourable Michael Jeffery (Retd.) to the role of Australia's first Advocate for Soil Health is a great step in achieving this.

 Michael Jeffery, Chair of Soils for Life and Australia's Advocate for Soil Health, talks about the importance of our farmers and the need for a coordinated approach in regenerating our landscape: